 The Board of Historic Resources and the State Review Board meet quarterly to consider new nominations of historic sites for listing in the Virginia Landmarks Register (VLR) and the National Register of Historic Places (NRHP).
 The two boards also consider proposed updates and boundary increases to nominations for sites previously listed in the VLR and NRHP.

 Additionally, the Board of Historic Resources considers new or proposed updates to historical highway markers, and new preservation easements.
-The State Review Board reviews and evaluates Preliminary Information Forms (PIFs) that DHR staff has requested to be considered.
-On occasion, the boards convene for special meetings, which are announced here in advance.
+The State Review Board discusses and evaluates Preliminary Information Forms (PIFs) that DHR staff has requested to be considered (the first step toward listing a site on the state or national registers).
+On occasion, the boards convene for special meetings, which are announced in advance.

 Prior to each quarterly meeting, DHR posts information about new nominations, highway markers, easements, and PIFs on this webpage, along with an agenda for the meeting.

-The nominations below will be considered for listing on the Virginia Landmarks Register (VLR) and the National Register of Historic Places (NRHP) during a joint meeting of DHR’s two boards on September 20.
+The nominations below will be considered for listing on the Virginia Landmarks Register (VLR) and for forwarding to the National Park Service for listing on the National Register of Historic Places.

 Note: In order to read and print joint board minutes, nomination forms, or Preliminary Information Forms, Adobe Acrobat Reader must be installed on your computer (free software).
 Download Acrobat Reader now.